martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 But as this "User uses system" relation type only exists once in the diagram, I find it easier for the reader if the type of relation (i.e., "uses") appears directly next to the connection arrow.

-### Guideline 3: Apply high-contrast coloring style
+### General guideline 3: Apply high-contrast coloring style

 If you apply "enough" contrast to your diagrams, it becomes easier for the audience to tell all the contained elements apart.